joshgerdes/jekyll-uno/_posts/2016-03-12-from-california-to-california-by-way-of-tokyo.md

   9.|-- ae-1-60.edge2.SanJose1.Le  0.0%    10    4.0   3.2   2.9   4.0   0.3
  10.|-- DNS-192-221-162-8.SanJose  0.0%    10    2.8   2.9   2.7   4.0   0.0
 ```
-This Server is located in definitely not located in Tokyo, it is just a few hops away from me in San Jose, California.
+This Server is definitely not located in Tokyo, it is just a few hops away from me in San Jose, California.
 My first thought was that Amazon must be making a mistake here, surely you would not want to route traffic from a resolver in California across the ocean and then back again.
 At this point I decided to open a support ticket with AWS to report this issue.

 ### Why does Level3 behave like this?
-At this point I am still convinced that this is a just a bug that AWS has made.
+At this point I am still convinced that this is a just a Cloudfront bug.
 Even without edns support they can see that the resolver is located in San Jose, CA. The solution is simple, they should be routing my traffic to the POP with the lowest latency to the resolver in San Jose, CA. This is where I was wrong!

 Amazon support tells me that this is actually the correct bahavior because most clients from this resolver are located in Toyko.
-This makes no sense...
-A kind Cloudfront engineer got on the phone with me after I demanded to know the technical explination for this strange bahavior.
+This makes no sense at all and don't buy it, is AWS lying to me!?
+A kind Cloudfront engineer hopped on the phone with me after I inquired for a technical explation for this crazy behavior.

 This is where I learned that Amazon also keeps track of the resolver a client is using along with their geographical location whenever they visit an Amazon owned website.
 This data is then used to make an even better decision about where to route the traffic.
 Using this data they found that a large majority of users who were using the Level3 resolver in San Jose, CA were actually located in Japan.
 In fact, there were more people connecting to this resolver from Japan than California.
 This means that it would actually make more sense for Amazon to respond with the IPs of the POP in Tokyo because a larger percentage of users of this DNS resolver are probably located there.

-Surely Level3 has a resolver in japan or somewhere nearby...
+Surely Level3 has a resolver in Japan or somewhere nearby...
 They are anycasted from eveywhere right!?
 At the time of this blog post Level3 does not appear to have any DNS servers in japan.
 I fired up a EC2 instance in Japan to verify this.

 From an EC2 instance in Tokyo:
 ```
 ubuntu@ip-172-31-23-29:~$ curl -s http://169.254.169.254/latest/meta-data/placement/availability-zone
 ap-northeast-1b

-ubuntu@ip-172-31-23-29:~$ host identify-resolver.cloudfront.net
-resolver-identity.cloudfront.net has address 54.168.222.145

 ubuntu@ip-172-31-23-29:~$ host resolver-identity.cloudfront.net 4.2.2.2
 Using domain server: